ecospatial/NAS_2016/config/config.md

 # Configuration Readme

 Some scripts in this project require a connection to the ecospatial PostgreSQL server for data retrieval.
-Connection details must be detailed in 'mysqlcfg.R' in this directory with the following format:
+Connection details must be detailed in 'postgresqlcfg.R' in this directory with the following format:

 ```
 user = "username"